linovia/django-virtualenv-manager/README.rst

 Requirements
 ------------

-Fabric should be available where this application runs.
-Also pip should be installed on the destination hosts.
+* pip should be installed on the destination hosts.
-You should have access with an authorized key on the destination hosts.
+* You should have access with an authorized key on the destination hosts.

 TODO